 As the snowflakes were gently falling from a pearly grey sky on a Sunday afternoon here in Ontario, I wondered when did the First Snowman actually appear and have people always built them?

-Famous snowmen include: the Bonhomme de Neige, a snowman mascot at the Carnival de Quebec, Frosty the snowman animation, and the lovely animated book The Snowman by Raymond Briggs.
+Famous snowmen include: the Bonhomme Carnaval, a well known snowman mascot at the Carnaval de Quebec, Frosty the snowman animation, and the lovely animated book The Snowman by Raymond Briggs.

 Here are my top five tips for building your own snowman:

 Find a fresh snowfall, try rolling a snowball first to see if its the right kind of snow for making a giant snowball.
 If it rolls well make your first snowball base for the snowman.